centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-dns.md

 - Currenctly supported registrar modules: ISPAPI and CentralNic Reseller
 - Define a global zone, to be applied to all new domain registrations
 - Define zones for specific hosting products, to be applied when registering a domain belonging to a hosting product
+- Manually bulk apply any template to a select number of domains
 - Supports A, AAAA, MX, MXE, CNAME, TXT and SRV records
 - Supports WHMCS specific URL and FRAME record types for the website redirection feature